potterjane/bobs-and-bangs/testing.md

     In the booking form, there is a datepicker where user is required to choose a date when booking an appointment.
     This developer wanted to be able to disable past dates but also dates that fall on Sundays to match the company's opening hours.
-    However, according to this [StackOverflow](https://stackoverflow.com/questions/17182544/disable-certain-dates-from-html5-datepicker) post, this cannot be done with JavaScript.
+    However, according to this [StackOverflow](https://stackoverflow.com/questions/17182544/disable-certain-dates-from-html5-datepicker) post, this cannot be done without JavaScript.

 ## Further testing